Martelleur/Martelleur/README.md

-- 👋 Hi, I am a newly graduated software developer with web development, mobile app development, and continuous delivery knowledge.
+- 👋 Hi, I'm a newly graduated software developer with web development and CI/CD knowledge and experience.

-- 🌱 I’m currently searching for a job in DevOps, Web development, and Mobile app development.
+- 🌱 I'm currently looking for a job in the areas of DevOps and web development.

 - &#127968; Public repositories:
   - [martelleur.online](https://gitlab.com/martelleur-public/martelleur.online)